rafaelrc7/wayland-pipewire-idle-inhibit/README.md

 inputs.wayland-pipewire-idle-inhibit.packages.default
 ```

+See [Running](#running) for instructions on how to run the program.

 ## Running

 ### Compositor

-Then you may run it in your Sway config, or equivalent for your Wayland compositor:
+Then you may run it in your Sway config, or equivalent for your Wayland
+compositor:

 ```
 exec wayland-pipewire-idle-inhibit